How to Write the University of Texas-Austin (UT) Supplemental Essays: Examples + Guide 2025/2026

 Why are you interested in the major you indicated as your first-choice major?
 Please limit your response to 250-300 words.

 This is a “Why major?” essay.
 Many colleges require it, and it generally means that they’re curious to hear about how you’ve prepared for your intended major.
-But for UT, it’s particularly important.
-Why?
+But for UT, it’s particularly important because of its focus on fit to major.

-Demonstrating that you (and your interests and extracurricular involvement) are a clear fit for your first-choice major are super important for UT.
-As in, more so than at most other schools.
-UT admits students to the university first, and their major second.
-So if you want to increase your chances of being accepted into your first-choice major, this essay is a great chance to demonstrate that fit.
+So we want to emphasize to you here that demonstrating that you (and your interests and extracurricular involvement) are a clear fit for your first-choice major are super important.
+As in, more so for UT than at most other schools.
+So if you want to increase your chances of being accepted into your first-choice major, this essay is a great place to demonstrate that fit.

 You can read our full guide here.
 Or, here’s the short version: